 This is the first-hand story of that epic feat, but it is much more than that.
 The first to be written by a company commander in the Falklands War, the book gives a compelling vivid description of the 'yomp' and infantry fighting, but it also offers penetrating insights into the realities of war at the higher levels.
 It is a unique combination of descriptive writing, wider reflections on the Falklands War and conflict in general.
 Published by Pen & Sword Books Ltd.

-Of the 105 Customer Reviews on Amazon, 74% are five star: a remarkable testimony to the quality of this book.
+Of the more than 1,100 Customer Reviews on Amazon, 87% are four and five star: a remarkable testimony to the quality of this book.

-"the narrative is plain, unvarnished, and entirely credibe" Sir Max Hastings, The Sunday Times
+"the narrative is plain, unvarnished, and entirely credible" Sir Max Hastings, The Sunday Times

 The Flatpack Bombers